handsontable/handsontable/docs/content/guides/columns/column-summary.md

 :::

 ::: tip
-Don't change the CSS class of a column summary's destination row.
-Otherwise, the summary may not work properly.
+We don't recommend changing the CSS styling of the summary's destination row (the summary may not work properly).
 :::

 ### Step 5: Make room for the destination cell